 - Agent Version – represents the version of the HetrixTools Agent transmitting the data towards our platform

-- CPU Cores – how many cores does the CPU have
+- CPU cores – how many cores the CPU has

 - Total RAM – the amount of usable RAM on the server

-- Received Traffic – represents the incoming transfer rate
+- Download rate – represents the incoming transfer rate

-- Transferred Traffic – represents the outgoing transfer rate
+- Upload rate – represents the outgoing transfer rate

-- [v1.05+] System Uptime – represents the time your server has been powered on, in seconds
+- [v1.5.2+] System uptime – represents the time your server has been powered on, in seconds

-- [v1.05+] The status of any monitored services, which have been specified by the user in the HetrixTools server monitoring agent settings
+- [v1.5.2+] The status of any monitored services which have been specified by the user in the HetrixTools server monitoring agent settings